russellbits/russellbits.com/src/routes/lab/revenge-of-the-blink-tag/+page.md

 title: Revenge of the Blink Tag
 slug: revenge-of-the-blink-tag
 date: '2023-02-10'
 summary: 'Oh no!
-Not the blinking again!'
+Not the blinking again!
+Children, back in the early days of the web (1994) Netscape introduced a feature that caused HTML elements to blink.
+This JS revives it! 😈'
 experimentImage: '/lab/revenge-of-the-blink-tag.png'
 ---